 Alberto Rosselli for Saporiti 'Confidential' Sofa

-Alberto Rosselli for Saporiti, “Confidential” two-seat sofa, in iridescent scale pattern upholstery, Italy, 1970s.
+Alberto Rosselli for Saporiti, 'Confidential' sofa, in iridescent scale pattern upholstery, Italy, design 1972

 Two-seat sofa designed by Italian architect Alberto Rosselli in 1972 for Saporiti Italia.
 The shiny white upholstery shows a scale-like pattern with silver and gold tread highlighting the scales.
 This iconic sofa is one of the first modular sofas for the home.
 The elements are brought together by the puzzle-like cushions that gracefully fall into place.